mysticetus-inc/dotcom/site/content/_index.md

 	subTitle="Protect your permit, your operations, and your bottom line." buttonText="Request a Demo"
 	buttonUrl="demo"
-	supportingText="Let us demonstrate the power of Mysticetus System for you."
+	supportingText="Let us demonstrate the power of the Mysticetus System."
 >}}

 <!--